mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

     [Figure]: ../../assets/user_guides/figure/figure.png

-### KPI (Key Performance Indicator) cards
+### Key Performance Indicator (KPI) cards
-A KPI card is a dynamic card that can display a single value.
-Optionally, a title, icon and reference value can be added.
+A KPI card is a dynamic card that can display a single value, but optionally, can also include a title, icon, and reference value.
 It is a common visual component to display key metrics in a dashboard.
 Vizro supports two pre-defined KPI card functions:

 - [`kpi_card`](../API-reference/figure-callables.md#vizro.figures.kpi_card): A KPI card that shows a single value found